markschl/seqtool-docs/docs/count.md

 input3.fasta  99186
 ```

-If the record number is required for each file, use the `path` or `filename`
+If the record count should be listed for each file separately, use the `path` or `filename`
 variable:

 ```bash